Customer Experience Strategy: A Complete Playbook

 If you want to truly understand what your customers want from your business, you have to ask and — more importantly — listen to them.
 Your customers are more likely to leave you a review if you ask at the right time, but you must take this feedback into genuine consideration and apply it to your strategy.

-You should also be routinely collecting feedback from your customers.
+I also recommend you routinely collect feedback from your customers.
 Their needs change constantly, making it important to keep up-to-date information.
-Use an automated tool to collect feedback at critical touchpoints in your customer experience.
+Use an automated tool like HubSpot’s Customer Feedback software to collect feedback at critical touchpoints in your customer experience.

 customer experience strategy: customer experience strategy best practices